 California Do Not Sell or Share

-Use Transcend to easily comply with California's "Do Not Sell or Share My Personal Data" opt-out requirements under CCPA and CPRA.
-Completing this guide will also help prepare you for upcoming state laws in Virginia, Colorado, and Utah.
+Use Transcend to comply with California’s “Do Not Sell or Share My Personal Data” opt-out requirements under CCPA and CPRA, including requests received via browser privacy signals like .
+Completing this guide will also help ensure compliance with requirements of state privacy laws in Virginia, Colorado, and Utah.

 - The California Consumer Privacy Act (CCPA) is in effect and gives California residents the right to opt out of the sale of their personal information, with the opt-out offered via a prominent "Do Not Sell My Personal Information" link on the "selling" party's homepage.

-- Read our expanded summary of the new requirements: CCPA vs. CPRA: California's privacy laws explained.
+- Read our expanded summary of the new requirements: .

-- Read the changes to the law with Transcend's diffed document, showing the changes between CCPA and CPRA.
+- Read the exact modifications to the law with Transcend's .

 - … excludes sharing data with a "service provider", which only processes your data according to your instructions (such as Stripe handling your payments or Zendesk handling your support tickets).
 A "service provider" cannot use the personal data you share with them to refine their profile about the user (as is typical with ad networks).